Conference Committees

 AIEC Track Chair, Teaching and Learning (T&L)

-With more than 15 years expertise in education, Christina is a highly effective and experienced learning and teaching expert with a strong practice in strategic leadership in International Higher Education.
+Christina Del Medico is Director of Learning & Teaching Services at Navitas University Partnerships Australasia (UPA).
+She is a highly effective and experienced learning and teaching expert with a strong practice in strategic leadership in International Higher Education.
 Christina is committed to delivering results and adopting innovative and responsive teaching approaches rooted in sound philosophical and pedagogical foundations.
 Christina’s expertise includes building teacher capability, curriculum and digital transformation, innovation and strategic leadership.
 Christina is passionate about the student experience and successful outcomes for students.

 Christine Fyfe